Verizon TV customers suffer blackout of key channels days before the NFL playoffs

 Affected channels include WUSA, the CBS station in the nation’s capital; WVEC, the local ABC station in Norfolk; and WGRZ, Buffalo’s NBC station.

 Ensuring uninterrupted television programming for customers is vital to TV providers, in part because of high-profile live sports events that occur in January.
-For instance, in Washington D.C., customers may miss out on the NFL playoffs, part of which will be broadcast on CBS this weekend.
-TV viewers can still tune into broadcast signals without their FiOS-provided video subscription, but that typically requires separate equipment such as a digital broadcast antenna, or signing up for new streaming video apps and services.
+For instance, in Washington, customers may miss out on the NFL playoffs, part of which will be broadcast on CBS this weekend.
+TV viewers can still tune into broadcast signals without their Fios-provided video subscription, but that typically requires separate equipment such as a digital broadcast antenna, or signing up for new streaming video apps and services.

 TV viewers were hit by programming blackouts 140 times in 2018, according to ATVA.